samuelim01/tp/docs/UserGuide.md

 ## Appendix B: Miscellaneous error messages

 User input is completely invalid (e.g. `abc` or `vsdf`):
-- Display error message "No such command exists."
+- Display error message "No such command exists".

 User input begins with `vendor` or `guest`, but does not include a valid command word (e.g. `vendor abc` or `guest adddd`):
-- Display error message "Please specify a command."
+- Display error message "Please specify a command".

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</ssanpan>